Lifting injuries at Work

-At the Law Offices of Jeffery S. Glassman, LLC, our Boston workers’ compensation attorneys understand that many employees are reluctant to report injuries to their employer out of fear of losing their job.
+At the Law Offices of Jeffery S. Glassman, LLC, our legal team understands that many employees are reluctant to report injuries to their employer out of fear of losing their job.
 We also know that they may prefer to deal with the pain rather than miss work.
 However, a back injury can prevent you from ever working again.
-It is important to get prompt medical attention, and make sure you report the injury to your employer.
+It is important to get prompt medical attention and make sure you report the injury to your employer.

 Proof that an injury happened on the job is often the most heavily litigated area of workers’ compensation cases.
 The longer you wait to report the injury and see a doctor, the harder it will prove your case.
 Also, in the event that your employer actually does retaliate against you, your experienced workers’ compensation attorney will be able to assist you with this, as well.
 We understand that your family is likely dependent on your income, but they will also be dependent on your income in the future.
 You want to make sure that you are properly compensated for any medical bills and lost work, and, if you are unable to work in the future, you want to make sure that you are properly compensated for that as well.